qianyilun/cmpt409/A3/readMe.md

 The program is written using C++ with `c++11` standard.
 Compile the program by using the command `g++ -std=c++11 1122.cpp`

+Result in Uva is "Time limit exceeded", we believe we have the correct dp set up and algorithm but we are missing one of two implementation "trick".

 # Algorithm and dp set up

 * A tree structure should be appiled from observations as follows: